 1. Alternating course lessons per weekday

-MySchool default schedule is 5 day rotating cycle, based on planning a course in a certain period on a specific day. e.g. Book English 5 in period 1 for day 1 (Monday).
+MySchool default schedule is a 5-day rotating cycle, based on planning a course in a certain period on a specific day. e.g. Book English 5 in period 1 for day 1 (Monday).
 The schedule will place this course in the schedule slot for the duration of the course dates.
-However, it maybe the case that there is a two week rotating schedule (or 10 day).
+However, it may be the case that there is a two-week rotating schedule (or 10 day).

 Then we can the days on the Day mapping tab.
-The whole year needs to be mapped manually when using non regular weeks.
-For one week, it will show courses scheduled on day 1-5, then for the second week it will show the courses scheduled for Day 1A-5A.
+The whole year needs to be mapped manually when using non-regular weeks.
+For one week, it will show courses scheduled on days 1-5, and then for the second week, it will show the courses scheduled for days 1A-5A.

 2. Inverting daily routine with ALT days

 Switch tabs to the Alt 1 selection and let's reorder these around.
 Note we change the names and the times.
-We are using the one day, but switching the periods on alternating days.
-Course 1 will always be scheduled to the morning period, but this morning period will change if Alt 1 is used in day mapping.
+We are using the one-day, but switching the periods on alternating days.
+Course 1 will always be scheduled for the morning period, but this morning period will change if Alt 1 is used in day mapping.